electro-modules/matisse/README.md

 Matisse is already quite functional and it's being used right now on several projects at our company.

 We are sorry for the current lack of documentation.
-We are working on it, but we are also continually improving, not only Matisse, but also the containing ecosystem comprised by the Selenia framework and its many modules.
+We are working on it, but we are also continually improving, not only Matisse, but also the containing ecosystem comprised of the Electro framework and its many modules.

 ## License

-The Selenia framework is open-source software licensed under the [MIT license](http://opensource.org/licenses/MIT).
+The Electro framework is open-source software licensed under the [MIT license](http://opensource.org/licenses/MIT).

-**Selenia framework** - Copyright &copy; 2015 Impactwave, Lda.
+**Electro framework** - Copyright &copy; Cláudio Silva and Impactwave, Lda.